pakshuang/ai-chat-survey/docs/tech-report-submission.md

 - For example, a financial institution might choose a "Financial Advisor" persona, where the chatbot provides advice and information using industry-specific terminology and concepts.
 - Conversely, a retail company might opt for a "Fashion Consultant" persona, focusing on style recommendations and current trends.

 Implementing chatbot personas can enhance user engagement and satisfaction by delivering a more personalized and relevant experience.
-It also opens up opportunities for organizations to effectively communicate with diverse audiences, ultimately improving the platform's utility and impact.

 ### Local LLMs